 - Roasted or baked foods, instead of unhealthy fried ones.

-- Fresh vegetable and fruit salads.
+- Fresh green leafy vegetables for folic acid and fruit salads.

 - Lean proteins are a must-have for you.